zangra-dev/ExactOnlineBundle/README.md

 Your authentication login will be required, this session will expire after 10 minutes If you want to keep this session active, you need to use cron job with a php command app/console exact:refresh:token every 9 minutes
 <h5>Note</h5>
-You have Only 1 minute after your first Authentication to create cron job because this session will expire

-for exemple:

-refhreshToken.sh:

-	#!/bin/bash
-	php /*DIRECTORY OF YOUR PROJECT*/app/console exact:token:refresh Belgium #(select your contry)

-chmod 775 refhreshToken.sh

-	crontab -e

-add this line:

-	*/9 * * * * /*DIRECTORY OF YOUR PROJECT*/refreshToken.sh

-You will receive refresh token in your database every 9 minutes :)

 <hr/>
 <h1>Usage</h1>